-Bed bugs are incredibly resilient pests, and can live in many extreme conditions.
+Bed bugs are incredibly resilient pests and can live in many extreme conditions.
 Chemicals are relatively ineffective, and just scatter bed bugs from their current nesting place.
-Bed bugs feed on human blood, and do not live in dogs, cats or other animals.
+They feed on human blood, and do not live in dogs, cats or other animals.

-The best way to kill bed bugs in your library books, or clothes that you suspect may have bed bugs, is to place them in the dryer.
-Now, don't just let the books tumble around in your dryer.
-You can purchase a shelf for your dryer, and fan open the book while placing it on the dryer shelf.
+The best way to kill bed bugs in your books, or clothes and other items, is to place them in the dryer.
+For books and other delicate items, you can purchase a shelf for your dryer, and fan open the book while placing it on the dryer shelf.
 Leave the book in the dryer for an hour, on high heat.
-If you want to know how to prevent bed bugs, this is by far the best way to kill them yourself.
-Your dryer is your best friend, use it regularly.
+This is by far the best way to kill bed bugs yourself.
+Treating furniture for bed bugs will require a Bed Bug Heat Treatment

-Bed bugs are a pestilence, and are here to stay, for the short term anyway.
-Your best method of prevention is education.
-Be aware of your surroundings, understand what bed bugs look like, and the signs of bed bugs.
-If you go to a hotel, don't just throw your clothes on the bed or chair, search your room first.
-Look in the head boards, the chair in the corner of the room and in folds of the bed.
-Once you return home, put your clothes, and luggage in a dryer for at least an hour.
+Every time you return home from travelling, put your clothes, and luggage in a dryer for at least an hour.
 If your luggage is too big for the dryer, maybe you can invest in soft luggage, or while you are travelling, keep your luggage in the hotel's bathtub.